orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 ## `CheckPreOrder` (method) // TODO move to VM
 > Checks a transaction's validity and approves it for ordering.
-> Performed on transactions received both from a local Public API before signing and broadcasting them and as part of the ordering block construction and validation.
+> Performed on transactions received both from a local Public API before signing and broadcasting them and as part of the transactions block construction and validation.

 #### Check transaction ordering validity
 * Correct protocol version.